 2018.11.14 Resident of Gifu Prefecture

 ・I very much enjoined the visit.
 Thank you.
-It was a very easy to understand and interesting talk, just like the talk at Mizuho-ward last time.
-I have never thought of extremist organizations nor the Middle-East in the context of “education”.
+It was a very easy to understand and interesting talk, just like they talk at Mizuho-ward last time.
+I have never thought of extremist organizations nor the Middle East in the context of “education”.
 Visiting the actual place of prayer and place of washing was a very valuable experience for me.
 I was able to truly feel the connectedness of faith and purity.
-The atmosphere created by the white board, book shelf, and so on were also very nice.
+The atmosphere created by the whiteboard, bookshelf, and so on was also very nice.

 2018.11.3 Nagoya University of Foreign Studies, Student

 ・Thank you so much for the valuable talk, the Masjid visit, and for hosting the cultural exchange event.
 It’s needless to say that my understanding of Islam has deepened, but I was also astonished to know about the young Muslims, a generation that I had no opportunity to know until this day.
 Their way of looking at and understanding Islam was way beyond my expectations.

 2018.8.8 A Public Middle school of Nagoya, Student

 ・Other people might be afraid to go to a Mosque, but I was relieved to find out there were many peace-loving Muslims and learnt new things.